 A group of Packrafters take to this pristine north island river to see just why it was recommended for a water conservation order

 In Part II of a 10-day traverse, two friends hike and kayak their way to the finish line.
 Offering Dennis a second shot to finish the Coast to Coast Race and Stefan the chance to complete a trip of a lifetime, the loss of a few toenails proved more than worth it.

 What happens when your life-long hobby becomes your profession?
-For Richard Sidey, he began to lose the spark for his once beloved hobby.
-He shares how through clear purpose, technology, and a few easy to follow steps, he finds a way to rekindle his love of adventure photography.
+For photographer Richard Sidey, he began to lose the spark for his once beloved hobby.
+He shares how through clear purpose, technology and a few easy to follow steps, he found a way to rekindle his love of adventure photography.

 Not just for adventure racers or soliders any more; packrafters beware!
 Timothy Hargrave gives us the low down on rotting feet in Fiordland.

 A remote West Coast river, packrafting, rain, a lack of information about paddling descents; for Chris Abel, it was hard to think of more exciting ingredients for an adventure.

 The seed was planted for this trip a couple of years ago, when my sister and I were was told that there was a glacier in the Olivine Ranges named after our late grandfather, John Findlay.